moabukar/tech-vault/coding-challenges/README.md

 Bonus Features:

-  - Add support for custom user-defined rules and filters to scrape specific type s of information based on keywords.
+  - Add support for custom user-defined rules and filters to scrape specific types of information based on keywords.
   - Develop a user interface for browsing and searching data in the database, with features such as filtering, sorting, and pagination.

 Documentation: